namit9/iit-news-python-scraper/README.md

 ```

 ## Output
-The result can be seen at localhost:8000(after runserver) or in toi_organised.json.
+The result for all IITs can be seen at localhost:8000/news/(after runserver).

+### API
+- localhost:8000/api/?items=:items&iits=IIT-Bombay&iits=IIT-Delhi&...
+  - items=number of news items for each IIT
 Each news item looks like this:
 ```sh
  {